Small Time Crooks poster

 The inciting incident occurs at 12 minutes when Ray unveils his "foolproof" plan: rob a bank by renting the storefront next door and tunneling through the wall.
 The heist would be disguised by opening a legitimate cookie shop as a front operation..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 24 minutes marks the transition into Act II, occurring at 26% of the runtime.
-This shows the protagonist's commitment to The cookie shop opens for business.
+This illustrates the protagonist's commitment to The cookie shop opens for business.
 Ray and his crew begin tunneling toward the bank vault while Frenchy serves her homemade cookies to customers upstairs.
 This marks their full commitment to the elaborate scheme., moving from reaction to action.

 At 48 minutes, the Midpoint arrives at 51% of the runtime—precisely centered, creating perfect narrative symmetry.
 Of particular interest, this crucial beat At the peak of their wealth and success, Frenchy becomes obsessed with joining high society and befriends David, a sophisticated art dealer who offers to "educate" her.
 Ray feels left behind and insecure in this new world.
 False victory: they have money but are growing apart., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 71 minutes (75% through) represents the emotional nadir.
 Here, Frenchy discovers they're broke—David has embezzled their fortune through fraudulent art deals and investments.
 The mansion, the lifestyle, everything is gone.
-Ray says, "I told you so," and their marriage appears to be over as Frenchy realizes she's been conned and has lost both her money and her husband's respect., illustrates the protagonist at their lowest point.
+Ray says, "I told you so," and their marriage appears to be over as Frenchy realizes she's been conned and has lost both her money and her husband's respect., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 76 minutes initiates the final act resolution at 81% of the runtime.
 Frenchy realizes that her real wealth was never money or culture—it was Ray and their genuine connection.
 She rejects the pretentious world she tried to join.
 Ray chooses to forgive and reconcile rather than hold onto resentment.
 They both understand what truly matters., demonstrating the transformation achieved throughout the journey.